1) Investment – Purchasing Power

 Ironically in September & October, the temperatures are just right, tourist traffic is lower, and prices of most everything are much better.
 Since the East Coast of the Dominican Republic (Punta Cana) is geographically protected by hurricanes, the locals are not as concerned, and in contrast look forward to a bit more rain for agricultural reasons.

-Telecommunication and transportation are readily available throughout the country and the government has recently pumped millions of dollars into new highways and general road improvements.
+- Telecommunication and transportation are readily available throughout the country, with high speed fiberoptics internet (if desired), satilite TV, etc. The government has recently pumped millions of dollars into new highways and general road infastructure and improvements.
 In 2018 the Coral highway (or Interstate 3) was completed, and improvements to the primary Interstate 4; making travel from Punta Cana to the rest of the island fast and easy.
 For example, LaRomana now only takes 45 minutes, and just over 2 hours to reach the capital of Santo Domingo from Punta Cana.
 The country has several international airports and the flight between Punta Cana and Miami takes only two hours.

-While some infrastructure is still lacking, Punta Cana is changing and growing quickly.
-Less than 20 years ago (2000), Punta Cana was just beaches, palm trees, and narrow dirt roads with a few small local businesses, and a couple gas stations.
+- All this in less than 20 years!
+While some infrastructure is still lacking, providing project development opportunities, Punta Cana is changing and growing quickly.
+Less than 20 years ago (2002), Punta Cana was just beaches, palm trees, and narrow dirt roads with a few small local businesses, and a couple gas stations.
 Today Punta Cana / Bavaro (specifically the touristic beach-town areas of El Cortecito and Los Corales), and Downtown Punta Cana (located between Bavaro and the official city of Punta Cana) have transitioned to a fun, vibrant, yet not overcrowded Caribbean beach-town area.

 There are endless things to do, places to go, and people to meet in Punta Cana.
 There are incredible beaches, unforgettable excursions and tours, waterparks, tennis, golf, boating, deep sea fishing, scuba diving, motocross or buggy travel groups, large high-tech fitness centers, enticing local shops, delicious restaurants, shopping malls, movie theaters, casinos, pubs, exciting night life – Trust me, if you like to stay active you won’t be bored!